 All graduate students in the Philosophy Department receive five years of funding.
-This includes a stipend ($18,000 for the 2012-2013 school year) and full tuition support.
-After the fifth year, funding is available by working as an instructor with full classroom responsibility.
-While this funding cannot be guaranteed to students, in recent years demand for instructors has outrun the number of advanced students available.
+This includes a stipend ($31,000 for the 2019-2020 school year), full tuition support, and individual healthcare.
+After the fifth year, students may apply for competitive, sixth year fellowships.

 Generous support is also available for student travel.
-Graduate students who present papers at professional conferences are supported by funds made available through the Graduate School.
+Graduate students who present papers at professional conferences may be supported by funds made available through the Graduate School.
 There are also funds available for the summer study of languages, with opportunities to travel abroad for advanced language study.
-Finally, the Philosophy Department offers the Beck Fellowship to support research that requires travel.
-Recent recipients have been able to do archival research, or to study with specialists in other universities.

 All students who are accepted into the program receive five years of funding and are eligible for travel support.
 There is no separate application for financial aid.